-By this time, Kevin is the director of education for the prison arts non-profit, Rehabilitation Through the Arts (RTA), and a doctoral student at NYU.
+Kevin is the director of education for the prison arts non-profit, Rehabilitation Through the Arts (RTA), and a doctoral student at NYU.
 But his enthusiasm for the work behind bars has flagged.
 He cares deeply about the issue and about the people he’s met inside, but he’s an inventor at heart and he wants to create something new.
 One night at Greenhaven Correctional, one of the actors tells Kevin that he’s “made the board,” meaning the parole board has granted his release.
 Explaining how theater changed his life, he asks Kevin what opportunities exist for returning citizens back in New York City.
-Kevin discovers there is virtually no theater for, with, or by returning citizens and he sets out to figure out what such a theater could look like.
+Kevin discovers there is virtually no theater for, with, or by returning citizens (at the time referred to most commonly as “formerly incarcerated people”), so he sets out to figure out what such a theater could look like.

-Having immersed himself in the issue of prisoner reentry, Kevin embraces a body of criminological literature proposing the power of ritual and rites of passage as a tool for reintegrating returning citizens back into the community… His doctoral research will focus on a theatrical devising project that he’s invented whereby a group of returning citizens will work together over the course of a semester to create a homecoming rite of passage.
+Having immersed himself in the issue of prisoner reentry, Kevin embraces a body of criminological literature proposing the power of ritual and rites of passage as tools for reintegrating returning citizens back into the community… His doctoral research will focus on a theatrical devising project that he’s invented through which a group of returning citizens will work together over the course of a semester to create their own homecoming rite of passage.
 He meets his first participant at a reentry event hosted by Columbia University.
 The man’s name is Alexander Anderson.

 After 12 weeks, the first iteration of the project takes place in a theatrically transformed classroom at John Jay College of Criminal Justice in NYC.
 Five men enact the ritual they worked together to create, in front of an audience of about 100 family members, loved ones, and other members of the community.
+They call it “a ritual for return.”
 It’s a powerful night for all and gives everyone the idea that we could be on to something!

 Kevin got an academic job offer in Syracuse, New York.
 With a young family to support, he accepted the offer and moved 7 hours away from NYC…